 When Confidential Magazine prepared to expose Hudson as a homosexual, Willson did a deal with the editor.
-He gave up Rory Calhoun’s criminal past (including details of a stretch in San Quentin), and to sweeten the deal he told of Tab Hunter’s arrest at an all-male pajama party.
+He gave up Rory Calhoun’s criminal past (including details of a stretch in San Quentin), and to sweeten the deal he told of Tab Hunter’s arrest at an all-male pajama party years before.
 Tab had just acquired another agent so he was suddenly fair game as far as Henry was concerned.
 It is still debated, however, whether Tab left Willson before or immediately after the betrayal.
 The ‘Hudson’ story was dropped in any case.
 So was the ‘lewd behavior’ charge against Tab.
 Calls were made, money undoubtedly changed hands, and it was reduced to a ‘disturbing the peace’ rap and a $50 fine.

 Rock & Phyllis on their wedding day 1955

 Henry Luce at Life Magazine published a gay-baiting story that concluded with the line: ‘Fans are urging 29 year-old Rock Hudson to get married – or explain why not.’
 Willson became a little panicky and quickly arranged for his secretary Phyllis Gates to marry Rock in order to throw the hounds off the scent.
 And it worked.
 Phyllis has always maintained she had no idea Rock was gay, but close friends disagree.
 ‘Phyllis was too smart not to know what she was getting into’, said one.